prescription drug addiction

 There is another challenge with prescription opioids: They can lead to heroin abuse.
 About 4-6% of people who abuse opioids eventually switch, because heroin is accessible and less expensive.
 In fact, it is estimated that about 80% of heroin users began by misusing opioids that had been prescribed to them.

-Contact Tranquil Shores today to learn more about how our experts can help!
+Contact Tranquil Shores today to learn more about how our prescription drug addiction

 - Stealing medications from other people